-See below for Fall 2019 Class Descriptions and Bios
+See below for Spring 2020 Class Descriptions and Bios

 These are the morning classes, the ones you sign up for in advance, averaging 10-12 students per class (more for classes with two teachers).
 Class sizes are limited, and some fill up the first day we open for registration, so sign up early!
 You take this core class each morning (afternoon elective classes are drop-in style and don't require sign-ups).
 Click on a class, and you will see the full description, along with instructor bios and websites.